jpuckett11/AtotoCarAI/README.md

 ## Thanks

-**HaleHound** built the hardware that makes this kind of work possible for an independent researcher.
+**HaleHound™** built the hardware that makes this kind of work possible for an independent researcher.
 Purpose-built RF and wireless survey tools, priced so that somebody without a lab budget can actually own one, and supported by people who answer when you ask a question.